 Adds details, quotes, context

-(Reporting by Polina Devitt and Anastasia Lyrchikova; writing by Alexander Marrow and Polina Devitt; editing by Louise Heavens)
+(Reporting by Polina Devitt and Nadezhda Tsydenova; Writing by Andrey Ostroukh and Polina Devitt; Editing by David Goodman and David Evans)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.